Emil Molt: Waldorf school

 Molt's association with Steiner began due to his interest in spirituality, particularly after he signed up as a member of the Theosophical Society in 1906.
 Steiner was regularly invited to speak in its gatherings.
 The industrialist also became a follower of Steiner's esoteric philosophy called anthroposophy.

 After World War I people believed it was possible to initiate new social arrangements.
 One of them was Molt, who decided to address the educational needs of his factory workers and their children.
 For this initiative, he was drawn to Steiner's holistic proposition in education, which holds that teaching must attend to multiple aspects of human experience.
-Following a series of consultations, Molt and Steiner founded the Waldorf school after gaining the approval of the German Minister of Culture in May 1919.
+Following a series of consultations, Molt and Steiner founded the Waldorf school after gaining the approval of the German Minister of Culture.
+It opened in September 1919 in Stuttgart, Germany.
 Molt bought the Uhlandeshohe Restaurant as the school's first building and altered it according to Steiner's specifications.
 The adjoining properties were later purchased as the school expanded.
 The Waldorf School opened with twelve teachers.
+Initially, there were 150 students who were chosen from proletarian families and with parents who belong to the Anthroposophical Society.

 Waldorf schools became the largest independent school movement in the world.